SAliHossaini/AdvancedGeocomputing/readme.md

   in critical decision making regarding fires prior to a fire happening.
 Fire reduction strategies or early evacuations could hopefully be employed.
-In terms of geocomputing, I want to explore SVM & ML codes to predict this problem by confirming the success of different methods models at analyzing this information.
+In terms of geocomputing, I want to explore SVM & ML codes to predict this problem by confirming the success of different method models at analyzing this information.
 By the end of this project, I hope to make this method replicable for different areas and/or different timeframes.